 - An unpaid official relationship with an institution, e.g. membership on the institution's governing or advisory board.

 - All individuals representing MAK and thus MÜDEK must sign a Confidentiality and Ethical Conduct Statement, indicating that they will not create situations that may result in any conflict of interest, and that they have duly read and understood these policies.

-- The team chair, co-chair, the evaluators, and co-evaluators involved in the evaluation process are also asked to provide an additional written declaration that they do not have any real or perceived conflicts of interests with the institution and individuals related to the program to be evaluated.
+- The team members involved in the evaluation process are also asked to provide an additional written declaration that they do not have any real or perceived conflicts of interests with the institution and individuals related to the program to be evaluated.

 - Individuals must absent themselves from any portion of a MAK meeting during which discussions or decisions involving a real or perceived conflict of interest take place.
 The names of those individuals who declare themselves unauthorized due to a conflict of interest during a meeting will be put on record.
 Real or perceived conflict of interest may occur in the following situations:

 - a close and active association with a program or institution.

 - any reason that the individual cannot render an unbiased decision.